DiamondLightSource/pythonSoftIOC/docs/pythonsoftioc.rst

 Scripts run from within ``pythonIoc`` differ from standard Python scripts in one
 detail: they have the ability to create and publish PVs through the :mod:`softioc` library.
-Typically both :mod:`cothread` and :mod:`iocbuilder` will be recruited to help: :mod:`cothread` is used for dispatching OUT record processing callback methods, :mod:`iocbuilder` is used for constructing records during IOC initialisation.
+Typically both :mod:`cothread` and :mod:`epicsdbbuilder` will be recruited to help: :mod:`cothread` is used for dispatching OUT record processing callback methods, :mod:`epicsdbbuilder` is used for constructing records during IOC initialisation.

 An EPICS IOC created with the help of ``pythonIoc`` and :mod:`softioc` is referred to as a "Python soft IOC".
 The code below illustrates a simple IOC